 When traveling, be smart — use secure WiFi from Travelers United Plus

+Travelers United Plus will shroud your Web identity.
+Therefore, it allows your email to move across the Web without being compromised.
 A VPN allows users whenever they’re away from home to create a secure connection to another network over the Internet.
-VPNs can be used to access region-restricted websites, shielding your browsing activity from prying eyes on public WiFi, and more.
+VPNs can be used to access region-restricted websites, shield your browsing activity from prying eyes on public WiFi, and more.

 - Other Geo-Blocked Websites: Match.com shifts to the local countries when traveling — a VPN allows wannabe lovers to stay in contact.
 Plus, some online travel agents provide different rates to local travelers than those provided to websites in the USA.
 Checking hotel prices and airfares “at home” as well as locally can score travelers some secret bargains.

 - Bypass Internet Censorship: Many people in closed societies use VPNs to get around the national firewalls and gain access to the entire Internet.
 (However, these countries are cracking down on VPNs, just like Netflix.)

 - Use secure passwords.
 Our password manager makes it easy.

 Travelers United Cybersecurity works from your home office and anywhere you use your computer, iPad, or smartphone.

 Connecting to a VPN and getting secure WiFi is easy once a membership module is installed.
 Fill out credentials and the Internet system will easily be configured.
 Use it every day you work from your home office.

 Join Travelers United, America’s largest travel advocacy organization.
 We advocate for travelers every day in Washington.
 We provide secure-anywhere WiFi, a data vault for important documents, and include a password manager in our package, whether you travel across the planet or around the corner.
 Above all, Travelers United works to make travel better.